dhmunro/dudley/docs/filters.rst

 register your own custom filters if you wish.
-Unlike an unfiltered array, you do not know in advance how many bytes of the stream will be occupied by the compressed array, so using any filters at all restricts a Dudley layout to a particualr individual byte stream.
+Unlike an unfiltered array, you do not know in advance how many bytes of the stream will be occupied by the compressed array, so using any filters at all restricts a Dudley layout to a particular individual byte stream.
 The default filters are all simplified versions of popular open source compressors:

 **zfp(level)**